 c.
-Gender-based harassment is also a type of harassment.
+Gender-based harassment is also a type of harassment that violates this policy.
 Gender-based harassment may include acts of verbal, nonverbal, or physical aggression, intimidation, or hostility based on sex or sex-stereotyping but not involving conduct of a sexual nature.